 Kerry A. Skillin began her employment with CRC Services, LLC in 1994.Ms.
 Skillin offers over 25 years of experience as a vocational rehabilitation case manager and vocational expert witness at CRC Services.
 In addition to being a nationally board certified vocational expert, Ms. Skillin is an International Psychometric Evaluation Certification (IPEC) member, demonstrating significant professional experience and competency in psychometric testing.
 She is also nationally certified as a rehabilitation counselor.
 Ms. Skillin is also licensed as a professional counselor in Connecticut, a licensed rehabilitation counselor in the Commonwealth of Massachusetts, and a Qualified Rehabilitation Counselor in the State of Rhode Island.

-Ms. Skillin is requested as a vocational expert by members of the plaintiff and defense bar to conduct vocational assessments and testify before fact finders on matters concerning employability, wage earning capacity, work search diligence, and vocational rehabilitation mitigation in personal injury, products liability, employment law, medical malpractice, workers compensation and divorce matters.
+Ms. Skillin is requested as a vocational expert by members of the plaintiff and defense bar to conduct vocational assessments and testify before fact finders on matters concerning employability, wage earning capacity, work search diligence, and vocational rehabilitation mitigation in personal injury, product liability, employment law, medical malpractice, workers compensation and divorce matters.

 Ms. Skillin has been qualified as a vocational expert in Connecticut, Massachusetts, Rhode Island, Vermont and New York states.
 She has testified and been qualified as a vocational expert in both state and federal court.

-Ms. Skillin has also been an adjunct faculty member in the Vocational Evaluation concentration within the Rehabilitation Services Department at Springfield College and taught Masters level students theory and practical vocational evaluation techniques relative to individuals with disabilities.
+Ms. Skillin was an adjunct faculty member in the Rehabilitation Services Department at Springfield College and taught Masters level students theory and practical vocational evaluation techniques relative to individuals with disabilities.